 Passing a GitLab CI Job For a Failing Script

 There are some cases where the expected outcome of a CI job script is failure.
 One prominent use case is the testing of tools and container images that are intended for CI-based analyses.
-This post details techniques for GitLab CI scripts that will allow the job to pass when the script fails to accurately reflect the expected result.
+This post details techniques for GitLab CI scripts that allow the job to pass when the script fails to accurately reflect the expected result.

 GitLab CI considers a job successful if the script